 Our proof is based on a decomposition procedure that partitions the given graph into a vertex-disjoint collection of subgraphs such that (i) the minimum cut in each subgraph is large, and (ii) each subgraph contains $\Omega(d)$ perfect matchings on its vertices.
-We then show that for a suitable choice of sampling rate, w.h.p. at least one perfect matching survives in each subgraph.
+We then show that for a suitable choice of sampling rate, with high probability at least one perfect matching survives in each subgraph.
 The union of these perfect matchings then gives us a perfect matching in the original graph.
 We emphasize here that the decomposition procedure is merely an artifact for our proof technique.
-Note that the theorem is trivially true when d is $O(\sqrt{n \ln n})$ .
-So in what follows, we assume that d is $\Omega(\sqrt{n \ln n})$ .
+Note that the theorem is trivially true when $d \leq \sqrt{n \log n}$.
+So in what follows we assume that $d > \sqrt{n \log n}$.